 Centrepoint provides more than 1,200 bed spaces for homeless young people who have nowhere else to turn.

 It's impossible to measure our impact and success without a clear idea of the scale of youth homelessness in the UK.
 Collecting information from local councils and other charities, our Youth Homelessness Databank is going beyond the government's figures to paint a more detailed national picture of young people with nowhere to go.
-Sadly, the scale of the problem is shocking - with over 150,000 young people asking for help with housing within a year.
+Sadly, the scale of the problem is shocking.
+Tens of thousands of young people ask for help with housing within a year.